-Detailed geologic mapping of the Orchard 7.5' Quadrangle was completed as part of the Iowa Geological Survey's (IGS) ongoing participation in the STATEMAP mapping program.
+Detailed geologic mapping of the Greene 7.5' Quadrangle was completed as part of the Iowa Geological Survey's (IGS) ongoing participation in the STATEMAP mapping program.
 These maps are the basis for further development of derivative datasets and map products for use by local, county and state decision-makers.
 In recent years, Iowa's State Mapping Advisory Committee (SMAC) has recommended mapping in areas with environmental concerns related to groundwater quality and land-use planning issues, and/or in rapidly developing areas.
 The IGS and SMAC recognize the need for maps of varying scales to address the complex environmental issues facing urban and rural Iowans.
-Mapping in Mitchell and Floyd counties provides much needed geologic maps in the Upper Cedar River watershed.
+Mapping in Floyd and surrounding counties provides much needed geologic maps in the Upper Cedar River watershed.
 The basin has been the subject of water quality projects in the past, but there was a renewed focus on the Cedar River following catastrophic flooding in 2008.
 Many new partners are concentrating efforts on water supply, water quantity and quality, land-use planning, and flood protection studies.
-Geologic mapping is crucial and foundational for many of these studies and the project enjoys broad support from the Iowa-Cedar Watershed Interagency Coordination Team (ICWICT) and the Cedar River Watershed Coalition (CRWC).
+Geologic mapping is crucial and foundational for many of these studies and the project enjoys broad support from the Iowa-Cedar

+Watershed Interagency Coordination Team (ICWICT) and the Cedar River Watershed Coalition (CRWC).

 Bedrock mapping efforts were successful in subdividing the Devonian mapping units used by Witzke and others (2010) into formations and in better identifying Cretaceous outliers.
 From a Quaternary perspective, characterizing and identifying the extent of the middle Wisconsin Sheldon Creek Formation is a fundamental question, as this unit extends much farther east than was previously mapped.
-The mapping location also includes the Cedar River, which carried outwash from the Des Moines Lobe glacial advance, and has helped to further identify and characterize sand and gravel resources associated with glacial outwash plains and channels.
-A more refined knowledge of both bedrock topography and bedrock geology provides an important bedrock perspective within this region that has significant shallow bedrock and karst terrain.
-The Quaternary IS materials are highly variable and poorly consolidated and therefore do not provide good groundwater quality protection in shallow rock areas.
+The Greene Quadrangle includes the Shell Rock River, which carried outwash from the Des Moines Lobe glacial advance, and mapping has helped to further identify and characterize sand and gravel resources associated with glacial outwash plains and channels.
+A more refined dataset of bedrock topography and bedrock geology provides an important service within this region; significant areas of shallow bedrock and karst terrain are present in and around the mapping area.
+The Ouaternary IS materials are highly variable and poorly consolidated and therefore do not provide good groundwater quality protection in these shallow rock areas.
 It is necessary to identify areas of either better consolidated Quaternary materials or bedrock aquitards.
 Combining the bedrock and surficial map information is allowing stakeholders to address key questions related to shallow rock areas, karst issues, aggregate resource potential and protection, and groundwater vulnerability, while achieving the evolving goals of the watershed management plans.